A rustic wooden post fence in front of the vibrant, multi-colored striped hills and red rock mesas of the Paria Rimrocks in Southern Utah

 An intergalactic comedy full of 90s nostalgia, Galaxy Quest follows the adventure of a group of science fiction TV actors who get sucked up into a real alien conflict.
 The film is a clever parody of other popular science fiction works, namely Star Trek, and maintains a thoughtful level of respect for its source material.
 The film was a modest box office success and has been praised for its great writing and all-star cast.

-While Galaxy Quest mostly takes place in outer space, it earns a spot on our list for one scene that made great use of the rock formations in Goblin Valley.
-The towering rock “goblins” were an excellent backdrop for an encounter with hostile aliens and made the scene even more memorable.
+While Galaxy Quest mostly takes place in outer space, it earns a spot on our list for one scene that made great use of the rock formations in Goblin Valley, an area that pairs nicely with relaxing, grown-up stops like Zion Vineyards, a hidden gem in Southern Utah.
+The towering rock “goblins” were an excellent backdrop for an encounter with hostile aliens, and the film’s creative cinematography captured the unique formations in a visually striking way.
 To top it all off, action junkies will get a kick out of watching the rocks come alive to form a massive stone monster (was that a spoiler?).

 The Lone Ranger – Kanab